Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Real Data Application

-We consider 20 relevant covariates as the baseline predictors $H_1$, including HbA1c testing result, heart rate, systolic/diastolic blood pressures, body weight, body height, BMI and 7 points self-monitored blood glucose measured at baseline (week 0) along with patient's age, gender, duration of T2D and 3 indicator variables indicating whether patients were taking metformin, thiazolidinedione or sulfonylureas.
-The second stage predictors $H_2$ include all predictors in $H_1$, patient's treatment assignment, cumulative number of hyperglycemia events during the first stage, along with heart rate, systolic/diastolic blood pressures, HbA1c and same 7 points self-monitored blood glucose measured at the initial time of the second stage (24 weeks).
+We consider 20 relevant covariates as the baseline predictors $H_1$, including HbA1c testing result, heart rate, systolic/diastolic blood pressures, body weight, body height, BMI, and 7 points self-monitored blood glucose measured at baseline (week 0) along with patient's age, gender, duration of T2D and 3 indicator variables indicating whether patients were taking metformin, thiazolidinedione, or sulfonylureas.
+The second stage predictors $H_2$ include all predictors in $H_1$, patient's treatment assignment, the cumulative number of hyperglycemia events during the first stage, along with heart rate, systolic/diastolic blood pressures, HbA1c and same 7 points self-monitored blood glucose measured at the initial time of the second stage (24 weeks).
 All covariates are centered at mean 0 and rescaled to be within $[-1,1]$.

-The final study cohort includes 579 patients from the intensification study and another 781 fom the maintenance study.
-To compare the performance, we randomly sample 50\% patients from the intensification study as the training sample for stage II and additional 50\% patients from the maintenance study as the training sample for stage I. The remaining patients will be treated as the testing data to assess the performance of the estimated rules.
+The final study cohort includes 579 patients from the intensification study and another 781 from the maintenance study.
+To compare the performance, we randomly sample 50\% patients from the intensification study as the training sample for stage II and an additional 50\% patients from the maintenance study as the training sample for stage I. The remaining patients will be treated as the testing data to assess the performance of the estimated rules.
 We consider different risk constraints $\tau_2=(0.334, \infty)$ and $\tau_1=(0.893,0.948,1.005)$ where we rescale the risk to hypoglycemia events per 4 weeks.
-We note that $0.334$ and $0.948$ are mean risk of stage II and stage I, respectively, and $1.005$ is closed to the median estimated risk on testing data under unconstrained case.
+We note that $0.334$ and $0.948$ are the mean risks of stage II and stage I, respectively, and $1.005$ is close to the median estimated risk on testing data under the unconstrained case.
 We repeat the analysis 100 times for random splitting of the training and testing data.
-In our method, we use the Gaussian kernel and choose $\eta=0.02$, while tuning parameter $C_n$ for each stage will be selected by two-fold cross-validation similar to the simulation studies.
+For our method, we also conduct the estimation following the description in \cref{sec:2_3} and use the Gaussian kernel and choose $\eta=0.02$, while tuning parameter $\{C_{n,t}\}_{t=1}^2$ for each stage will be selected by two-fold cross-validation similar to the simulation studies.
+The bandwidth of the Gaussian kernel is also selected similar to the simulation studies.